ShehriyarShariq/MeetBot/README.md

 > From a text message, extract: emails, location, duration.
 > Uses Regular expression and common specifiers for Email and Duration extraction.
 > Uses NLTK models for Location extraction.

+Project 03 - Meeting Setter Login/SignUp Activity
+> Login and SignUp activities.
+> Login with Email and Password.
+> SignUp with Email/Password, Google SignUp and Facebook SignUp.